lucahart/DFL-for-Shortest-Path-Network-Interdiction/README.md

 - Elmachtoub, A. N., & Grigas, P. (2022).
 "Smart 'Predict, then Optimize'." *Management Science*, 68(7): 5152–5171.
 (Methodological background for SPO training).
 - PyEPO: [https://github.com/khalil-research/PyEPO](https://github.com/khalil-research/PyEPO).
 - Gurobi Optimizer: [https://www.gurobi.com/](https://www.gurobi.com/).

+## License

+No license has been specified yet.
+Until one is added, treat the repository as "all rights reserved" and contact the maintainers before reusing code.

 ## Acknowledgements / Credits